john-science/john-science.github.io/_drafts/2022-11-10-good-unit-test.md

 Poorly-Written Code isn't testable:

 * functions are too long
+* hidden constants hide important information
 * important logic is mixed with file I/O
 * important logic is mixed with external processes
-* hard-coded variables hide important information
-* inflexible code is less useful

 ## 0. The Counter Example

-As yet another example of test-driven development, let's look at a funny little funcion that finds the total population of the world by looking on Wikipedia; `world_pop.py`:
+As yet another example of test-driven development, let's look at a funny little funcion that finds the total population of the world by looking on Wikipedia (`world_pop.py`):

 ```python
 import requests